 Hardwick in February

-By February half term we are all ready to get oudoors, breathe in some fresh air and use up some energy.
+By February half-term we 're all ready to get oudoors, breathe in some fresh air and use up some energy.
 Hardwick Hall opens its doors to visitors once more so there'll be plenty to do both inside and out throughout the week.

-Throughout February the rangers have been building bird boxes to put up in the park, to encourage a variety of birds to nest at Hardwick.
-See how many boxes you can spot around the park.
+Over the last few weeks the rangers have been building bird boxes to put up in the park, to encourage a variety of birds to nest at Hardwick.
+This is the best time of year to see the birds as the trees are still bare.
+PIck up a spotter sheet and see how many birds you can spot around the park, in Lady Spencer's Walk and by the Great Pond.

 Join the rangers in the stableyard to make cosy nesting bundles, for the birds to line their nests with on Wednesday 21st and find out what else you can do at home to help the birds through spring.
 On Friday 23rd you can take a walk with the rangers and see the park through thier eyes.